• Skip to primary navigation

 How do you make a chia pudding breakfast parfait?

 First, make one batch of the chia pudding base recipe by combining all ingredients and letting it thicken in the fridge.
-While the chia pudding mixture does thicken a bit after only 15-20 minutes in the fridge, I prefer to give it at least 4-6 hours to fully thicken and saturate all the chia seeds.
+Give it at least 10 minutes to saturate the chia seeds before assembling the parfaits.ย

 Here’s the deal with parfaits (not the French dessert) – it’s just a fancy name for a sweet treat with layers.